Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Over (226)

-- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, better than the .451 winning percentage for the Lakers as a moneyline underdog (23-28).
+- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, higher than the .451 winning percentage for the Lakers as a moneyline underdog (23-28).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!